openconfig/gnmic/docs/cmd/diff/diff_setrequest.md

 In order to compare equivalent SetRequests correctly, this tool breaks down a SetRequest into its "minimal intent" (deletes followed by updates) prior to the diff computation.
-This is why the output groups deletes/replaces in the same section.
+This is why the output groups deletes/replaces into the same section.

 ### Usage